openplanet-nl/nadeoapi-docs/docs/live/campaigns/totds.md

       type: integer
       description: The number of months to skip (looking backwards from the current month)
       required: true
+    - name: royal
+      type: boolean
+      description: Whether to return maps for the Royal mode instead of TOTDs
+      require: false
 ---

-Gets Tracks of the Day by month.
+Gets Tracks of the Day (or Royal maps) by month.

 ---